 Over the years we have built a solid portfolio of consolidated and growing companies, leaders in their respective sectors.
-Today, our partner companies employ more than 22,000 people in North and Sub-Saharan Africa.
+The group companies and portfolio companies of Mediterrania Capital Partners deliver over €1.8 billion in annual revenues and employ more than 27,000 people in Africa.